-When are layered structures normally used?
+When are layered structures usually used?

-What do Lenders usually look for?
+What do buy to let lenders usually look for?

 Lenders who accept layered ownership generally look for the directors to be the same for each of the companies within the structure.